 As the largest landlord in Helena for more than 80 years, HHA has 366 Public Housing and 47 Affordable Housing units with end-to-end responsibility.
-The HHA also operates several Housing Choice Voucher programs (formally Section 8), qualified applicants can use vouchers to help pay rental costs for privately owned property.
-Similar programs include Permanent Supportive Housing; voucher based rental assistance for homeless individuals, and Mod Rehab; project based housing assistance.
+The HHA also operates several Housing Choice Voucher programs (formally Section 8), in which qualified applicants can use vouchers to help pay rental costs for privately owned property.
+Similar programs include Permanent Supportive Housing, voucher-based rental assistance for homeless individuals, and Mod-Rehab project-based housing assistance.

 The Mayor of the City of Helena appoints a 7-member Board of Commissioners.
 The Board determines HHA policies and monitors HHA’s financial and operational success.
 The Board acts in formal session and deals with administration only in a formal manner through the Board-appointed Executive Director.
 The Board does not assume any day-to-day management or administrative functions of HHA.
 The Executive Director is hired by the Board and manages HHA’s day-to-day operations.